sheldonh/interface_enforcement/README.md

 play when doing things a certain way.
 Think for yourself, and be kind to the children.

-If you're looking for a tool to use, consider these fine efforts instead:
+If you're looking for a polished tool to use, consider these fine efforts
+instead:

 * [Aditya Bhargava's contracts.ruby](http://egonschiele.github.com/contracts.ruby/) - A beautiful DSL for specifying contracts.
 * [Josh Cheek's surrogate](Framework to aid in handrolling mock/spy objects.) - A comfortable framework for handrolling mocks and spies.

+These projects' interface enforcement strategies are different from the one embodied in this one, but they are well worth consideration.
+Contracts.ruby provides a fantastic DSL for embedding interface declaration in production code, and surrogate tackles the much broader scope of mock and spy specification and use, with weaker interface enforcement than Contracts.ruby or this project.

 Definition
 ----------